Prospect Theory Based Individual Irrationality Modelling and Behavior Inducement in Pandemic Control: Behavior Inducement to Control the Disease Spread

 \section{Behavior Inducement to Control the Disease Spread}

-Although most research on epidemic control assumes all individuals would follow the instructions such as quarantine, guiding individual behavior through behavior inducement can often be more effective since not all the individuals would follow the instructions in practice.
-In this section, based on our previous analysis in Section \ref{sec:Model} and \ref{sec:analysis}, we study how to control the spread of disease through policy design and behavior guidance.
+In this section, based on our previous analysis in Section \ref{sec:Model} and \ref{sec:analysis}, we study how to guide users' behavior and control the spread of disease through policy design and develop effective behavior inducement algorithms.